monigarrteam/android-syllabus/README.md

 ## COURSE SUCCESS PLAN

-Students that do all of the following for each project will gain the most success:
+Students that do all of the following for each project will gain the most success.
+The focus is on building each student's own online branded portfolio with real life experience to help students' own career goals as android developers.

+* Complete Training: video tutorials & practice.
-* Complete Reading Assignments.
+* Complete Homework: reading & practice.
-* View Online Video Tutorials.
-* Follow Video Tutorials with Code Samples on your own computer.
 * Complete Online Written Tests.
 * Complete Custom Android App Assignment.
-The focus is on building each student's own online branded portfolio with real life experience to help students' own career goals as android developers.

 ## ANDROID HOMEWORK / PROJECTS / TOPICS INCLUDE: